mickaelvieira/CollectionNextJson/README.md

 ## Working with options and messages

-In order to work with JsonCollection Arrays [Options](http://code.ge/media-types/collection-next-json/#array-options) and [Messages](http://code.ge/media-types/collection-next-json/#array-messages) the API provides 2 interfaces that implement the same logic.
+In order to work with JsonCollectionNext Array type [Options](http://code.ge/media-types/collection-next-json/#array-options) and [Messages](http://code.ge/media-types/collection-next-json/#array-messages) the API provides 2 interfaces that implement the same logic.

 See. [here](https://github.com/mickaelvieira/JsonCollection#working-with-data-and-links) for details